Google's description of its coronavirus site stops short of what President Trump described - KTVZ

 Verily said Project Baseline will ultimately aim to expand and serve other areas, but the company did not offer a timeframe.

-Asked point blank whether Google’s national coronavirus website will direct visitors to testing sites, a Google spokesperson referred CNN to Verily’s announcement and noted the differences between what Verily said it will offer and what Pichai outlined in his blog post.
+Asked point blank whether Google’s national coronavirus website will direct visitors to testing sites, a Google spokesperson referred CNN to Verily’s announcement and noted the differences between what Verily said it would offer, and what Google said it would offer in its blog.